-A critical foundation for many manufacturers succeeding in the digital economy is master data management (MDM).
+A critical foundation for many manufacturers succeeding in the digital economy is master data management.
 The solution helps integrate multiple systems to deliver accurate, timely data across the organization.
-And Stibo Systems has been at the forefront of distilling best practices and forward-thinking concepts that improve the application of MDM to manufacturing.
+And Stibo Systems has been at the forefront of distilling best practices and forward-thinking concepts that improve the application of master data management to manufacturing.

-Below are five valuable takeaways we have learned working with manufacturers to use MDM to meet business objectives, whether it's a faster time to market, improved operational efficiencies or better customer experiences.
+Below are five valuable takeaways we have learned working with manufacturers to use master data management to meet business objectives, whether it's a faster time to market, improved operational efficiencies or better customer experiences.
 They can help businesses keep up with upstream suppliers and downstream distributors while staying one step ahead of customer demands and the competition.

-Five key benefits from manufacturers using master data management
+5 key takeaways from manufacturers using master data management

 1. Deliver consistent, quality online data

-MDM not only integrates with and improves ERP, CRM, ecommerce and marketing automation; it also delivers data to marketplaces and business partners using data syndication automation.
+Master data management not only integrates with and improves ERP, CRM, ecommerce and marketing automation; it also delivers data to marketplaces and business partners using data syndication automation.
 In addition, it integrates with content management system (CMS solutions, so you can publish the right content, images and keywords for customers to find your products online easily.
-Companies have used MDM to manage product data for multiple lines of business, hundreds of websites, tens of millions of products and hundreds of millions of customers.
+Companies have used master data management to manage product data for multiple lines of business, hundreds of websites, tens of millions of products and hundreds of millions of customers.
 It supplies a scalable, structured process to initiate, cleanse and integrate data housed in various environments.